 A must have tool!
 Although the description says "Only works on C#", it does work with VB.NET (at least as of March 2013).

 Here's some improvement suggestions: - Explain what the numbers between parenthesis mean.
 For example, when one see "Maintainability Index: 41 (-25)" it should be obvious what (-25) means. - Somehow explain what is the target value (or range) for each metric.
-For example, what is an acceptable range for the cyclomatic complexity measure? - Change measure's color when it's outside of the target range in order to highlight the problem (maybe could use green, yellow, and red).
+For example, what is an acceptable range for the cyclomatic complexity measure? - Change measure's color (in the Codelens area, not just in the pop-up) when it's outside of the target range in order to highlight the problem (maybe could use green, yellow, and red). - Measures could be refreshed more often (or changes could be detected).
+I sometimes have to close-reopen a file to have the score recomputed.

 Seems to work if you had it installed before you update to Update 2 or Update 3 RC.